List of A Series of Unfortunate Events characters: Dr. Georgina Orwell

 Dr. Georgina Orwell is an optometrist and an accomplice to Count Olaf in his attempts to steal the Baudelaire fortune in The Miserable Mill by hypnotizing Klaus after the Bald Man with the Big Nose posing as Foreman Flacutano breaks his glasses.
 Her name is an allusion to George Orwell.
 She is killed when she falls into a gigantic lumber saw while battling Sunny, sword vs. teeth.

 In the TV series, she is portrayed by Catherine O'Hara (who previously portrayed Justice Strauss in the film adaptation).
 Instead of being killed by the gigantic lumber saw, she falls into the furnace where all that was left of her was her glasses.
-In "The Carnivorous Carnival", Georgina made an appearance in a flashback at the celebration at the V.F.D. headquarters the day when Count Olaf failed at murdering Beatrice.
+In "The Carnivorous Carnival" Pt.
+1, Georgina made an appearance in a flashback at the celebration at the V.F.D. headquarters the day when Count Olaf failed at murdering Beatrice.
 She hypnotized Gustav into kissing her and had to cover up this act in front of Jacquelyn.
 In the present, she appears on a film reel at the Caligari Carnival that talks about the V.F.D.
 The newspaper clippings in "The Penultimate Peril" Pt.
 2 state that Georgina's death occurred the same time as the Quagmire house fire.